 Spam: Comments here have tripped the spam alarms, but you may want to check once in a while to make sure an innocent comment wasn’t misclassified.

-Finally, tapping the Blog menu at the top of the screen and then on Settings will allow you to choose how comments are handled by default for your entire blog, and when (if ever) to close comment threads.
-You can override the default comment behavior for individual posts using the options in the post editor.
+Finally, tapping the Settings link at the top of the Website screen will allow you to choose how comments are handled by default for your entire blog, and when (if ever) to close comment threads.
+You can override the default comment behavior for individual posts using the options button in the post editor.